When Will I Start to Feel Better?

 Can I go to any physical therapy clinic?

-According to “The Patient’s Bill of Rights” law, you can decide what physical therapy clinic you choose for your care.
+The Patient’s Bill of Rights” allows you to select any physical therapist or clinic you prefer for your care.

 Although many physicians recommend a physical therapy clinic they may prefer, you are under no obligation to go to that clinic.
-No medical practitioner, insurance company, or other entity can insist you attend a physical therapy clinic.
+No medical practitioner, insurance company, or other entity can insist you attend a specific physical therapy clinic.
 The choice is yours to make!

 How can I make an appointment?

-Call us today at (206)788-8807 or click here to request an appointment.
+Talk with our care coordinator team today at (206)788-8807 or click here to request an appointment.

 How long is each appointment going to be?